ScrierOne/Assorted-Adjustments/README.md

 ### Give BG2 Imoen a Custom Portrait

-A composite of Imoen's vanilla portrait and some fantasy art I found online that I made some years ago.
+I like Imoen's original BG2 portrait, but it doesn't match the hooded Rogue sprite she has in the EE.
+So a few years ago, I composited Imoen's face from her vanilla portrait onto some fantasy art I found online.

 <img width="210" height="330" alt="NIMOENL" src="https://github.com/user-attachments/assets/bc5f5251-e62f-4bd3-a985-9237d6ebbbaa" />